ibm-cloud-docs/vpc/hpvs-logging.md

    {: note}

-   In this configuration, we accept any client certificate that is signed by the certificate authority via the `x509/certvalid` mode.
+   In this configuration, we accept any client certificate that is signed by the certificate authority through the `x509/certvalid` mode.
 This can change depending on the `StreamDriver.Authmode` setting.
 See [StreamDriver.Authmode](https://www.rsyslog.com/doc/configuration/modules/imtcp.html#streamdriver-authmode){: external}.
    {: note}

 4. Restart the syslog service.